xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 - `Estimate`, for example "Drug `D` increases the Lifespan `L` of diabetic Patients Z by 30 percent, plus or minus 20 percent".

+- `Data` we collect data only after we posit the causal model, after we state the scientific query we wish to answer, and after we derive the estimand.

+Note that, information about the effects of actions or interventions is simply not available in raw data, unless it is collected by controlled experimental manipulation.
+By contrast, if we are in possession of a causal model, we can often predict the result of an intervention from hands-off, intervention-free data.

+The case for causal models becomes even more compelling when we seek to answer counterfactual queries such as "What would have happened had we acted differently?"
+We will discuss counterfactuals in great detail because they are the most challenging queries for any artificial intelligence.
+They are also at the core of the cognitive advances that made us human and the imaginative abilities that have made science possible.
+We will also explain why any query about the mechanism by which causes transmit their effects
+-- the most prototypical "Why?" question -- is actually a counterfactual question in disguise.
+Thus, if we ever want robots to answer "Why?" questions or even understand what they mean, we must equip them with a causal model and teach them how to answer counterfactual queries.

 # CHAPTER 1 The Ladder of Causation